Optimization Problems for Machine Learning: A Survey: Regression Models

-Linear regression models are widely known approaches in supervised learning for predicting a quantitative response.
-The central assumption is that the dependence of the dependent variables (\textit{feature measurements}, or \textit{predictors}, or \textit{input vector}) to the independent \CGrev{variable} (real-valued \textit{output}) is representable with a linear function (\textit{regression function}) with a reasonable accuracy.
-Linear regression models have been largely adopted since the early era of statistics, and they preserve considerable interest, given their simplicity, their extensive range of applications, and the ease of interpretability \JSrev{which in its simplest form is the ability to explain in a humanly understandable way the role of the inputs in the outcome (see \cite{doshi2017towards} for an extensive discussion on machine learning interpretability)}. \JSrev{Linear regression aims to find a linear function $f$ that expresses the relation between an input vector $x$ of dimension $p$ and a real-valued output $f(x)$ such as
+\revtwoCG{Since the early era of statistics, linear regression models have been widely adopted in supervised learning for predicting a quantitative response}.
+The central assumption is that the \revtwoCG{relationship between} the dependent variables (\textit{feature measurements}, or \textit{predictors}, or \textit{input vector}) \revtwoCG{and} the independent \CGrev{variable} (real-valued \textit{output}\revtwoCGblue{, or \textit{response}}) is representable with a linear function (\textit{regression function}) with a reasonable accuracy. \revtwoCG{Linear regression models preserve considerable interest, given their simplicity, their extensive range of applications, and the ease of interpretability.
+In particular, machine learning interpretability, in its simplest form, is the ability to explain in a humanly understandable way the role of the inputs in the outcome \cite{doshi2017towards}. }